 The Chinese company that put the trip together saved over 15 travel days, used nearly one third less fuel, and saved $200,000 in fuel and the Suez Canal fees.

-In the summer of 2022, 351 ships sailed over the top of the world.
+By the summer of 2023, nearly 400 ships had sailed the Northwest Passage over the top of Canada.
 It is estimated that by 2040, pretty much any ship that wishes to will be able to sail above either Canada or Russia for four months out of the year.

 Hooray for global warming, right?
-Not so much.
+Well...
 How about, When life hands you lemons, make lemonade?
 That doesn’t seem to be the right sentiment, either.

 Actually, the world seems to be behaving more like this quote: